Maryland Restaurant Rolls Out ‘Bumper Tables’ to Aid Social Distancing

 “There are other restaurants in other parts of the country that have contacted us to get information to order them,” Harman said.

-Cermak, who is the cousin of Harman’s wife, told the Baltimore Sun that many restaurants, cafes, and even a sports franchise have contacted her after news outlets reported on the tables.
-She said her company can customize them for businesses and also rent them out per day.
+Cermak, who is the cousin of Harman’s wife, told the Sun that many restaurants, cafes and even a sports franchise have contacted her to inquire about the bumper tables.
+She said her company can customize them for businesses and also rent them out by the day.